Contents

 Carry out an Arc Flash Analysis

 To analyze the hazards of arc flashes, you can hire a professional engineer for arc flash risk assessment.
 For this process, the expert determines thermal incident energy at each point around the electrical plant.
-Then they will provide the analysis and recommend what type of PPE to wear on certain distances.
+Then, they will provide the analysis and recommend what type of PPE to wear at certain distances.

 As part of risk analysis, the expert should also suggest the steps to reduce the arc flash hazard category.
 Keep in mind that the professional engineer you choose for the test should have a firm knowledge of short circuits, power quality, NFPA 70E, and IEEE 1584.